elllie/SecondLook/README.md

-# SecondLook - A Mobile Phone Intervention for Digital Dating Abuse
+# A mobile intervention for digital dating abuse

 ## Abstract